6531503042/ForecastAPI/README.md

 To run the backend, follow these steps:

-1. Open a terminal and navigate to the `ForecastAPI` folder:
+1. Open a terminal and navigate to the `Backend` folder:
     ```bash
-    cd ForecastAPI
+    cd Backend
     ```

 2. If you have Maven installed: